sarthak247/sarthak247.github.io/content/blogs/fastapi2.md

 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

+In the [previous blog](../fastapi), I mentioned how I was able to make simple endpoints with FastAPI and how I was even able to use it to deploy a pretrained ML model.
+Moving forward, I will be discussing about how to make our FastAPI application more robust and efficient with some commonly used practices I found around the internet.
+Note that these are completely optional and for just deploying a model, even the previous blog will suffice.
+It's just that I thought while I am at it, might just learn a bit more the best practices regarding FastAPI.

 ## Advanced Features with FastAPI
 After learning how to be able to serve my models using FastAPI, I decided to extend it further in order to enhance the functionality, security and scalability of my API.
 For this, I read about additional topics like input validation, error handling and authentication, which although won't be help me much for the purpose for which I initially started learning FastAPI, i.e., to make demo apps for my ML models, but they are crucial for developing production-ready APIs and so I thought about giving them a read too.